 Notable Mentions – Best Japanese Craft Beer Brands

-So far, we’ve covered the most popular premium beer brands in Japan.
+So far, we’ve covered Japan’s most popular premium beer brands.
 These companies have brewed beer for decades, and in some cases, more than a century, and are currently sold both in and outside Japan.